“Marketing is so basic that it cannot be considered a separate function. It is the whole business seen from the point of view of… the [patient].”

 In view of the operational and growth barriers described previously, strategic growth may include limiting, uncompensated, or poorly compensated primary care delivery in the ED.
 To accomplish this change in delivery, some ED leaders have developed networks with primary care providers and facilities to expand the out-of-ED primary care for the underinsured, providing the appropriate setting for care.
 Simultaneously, a successful marketing strategy seeks to attract a growing patient base from segments that help drive fiscal success for the department, the group, and the hospital.
 This includes outreach efforts to entice and efficiently deliver care to patients from attractive demographic areas and regional employers (Figure 26-2).

 Effective marketing requires identifying targeted customers to whom specific services will be delivered.
-Even though organizations like Walmart utilize ...
+Even though organizations like Walmart utilize widespread advertising, ...